-You can always undo your last copy or move action by pressing CTRL+Z on your keyboard or by opening Edit menu and clicking Undo Copy or Undo Move.
+You can always undo your last copy or move action by pressing CTRL+Z on your keyboard or by opening the Edit menu and clicking Undo Copy or Undo Move.

-To delete a file or folder, click to select it and press DELETE (or DEL) key on your keyboard; or use another keyboard shortcut, Ctrl+D.
+To delete a file or folder, click to select it and press the DELETE (or DEL) key on your keyboard; or use another keyboard shortcut, Ctrl+D.

-You can also open File (in Windows XP) or Organize (in Windows Vista and 7) menu and click Delete.
+You can also open the File (in Windows XP) or Organize (in Windows Vista and 7) menu and click Delete.

-In Windows XP, you can also click Delete this file or Delete this folder in Common Tasks pane.
+In Windows XP, you can also click Delete this file or Delete this folder in the Common Tasks pane.

 As usual, you can also right-click (or touch and hold) any item and select Delete from the menu.

-In Windows XP, Vista and 7, a warning dialog appears, click Yes to send the selected items to Recycle Bin.
+In Windows XP, Vista, and 7, a warning dialog appears, click Yes to send the selected items to Recycle Bin.

-If you want to delete multiple items at once, select them and press DELETE key on your keyboard.
+If you want to delete multiple items at once, select them and press the DELETE key on your keyboard.

 Again, click Yes to confirm the action.

-You can use keyboard shortcut CTRL+Z to undo the item removal or open Recycle Bin to restore the deleted items.
+You can use the keyboard shortcut CTRL+Z to undo the item removal or open Recycle Bin to restore the deleted items.